Manchester City 4-1 Tottenham Hotspur

 Corner, Manchester City.
 Conceded by Hugo Lloris.

 Attempt saved.
-Raheem Sterling (Manchester City) left footed shot from outside the box is saved in the top centre of the goal.
+Raheem Sterling (Manchester City) left footed shot from outside the box is saved in the top left corner.
 Assisted by Kevin De Bruyne.

 Corner, Manchester City.
 Conceded by Hugo Lloris.